LaszloLueck/Pihole2Influx/README.md

 - and if the string from the bytearray contains ---EOM--- then break, so the end of the result from telnet is reached.

 On many times this worked fine.
-Except, if the Terminator-string (
+Except, if the Terminator-string (---EOM---) does no fit completely in one bytearray.
+Example:
+The content of the forelast

 ### 2020-11-30
 #### Updated docker-compose file